Average Weather in Loreto Mexico

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Loreto experiences some seasonal variation in monthly rainfall.